100559155/MLA-Final-Project/README.md

 - Cons: Ignore context and semantic meaning.

-**TF-IDF (with and without sentiment integration)**
+**TF-IDF (with and without sentiment integration)** The file "TF-IDF Avg_model.pkl" has the ML model generated for this section.

 - Technique: Weighted rare but meaningful words higher.
 - Sentiment extension: Integrated SentiWordNet scores to capture emotional polarity.
 - Result: